johan-akerman/Voi-Hunter-Game/README.md

 # Cookie Clicker - Voi Scooters Edition 🛴

 My first React JS project was a simple cookie clicker game with a Voi scooters theme.
 It is responsive and works both on desktop and mobile.
-It is built with React and Bootstrap and it stores the players progress in the browsers cookies (its a cookie clicker game, what did you expect?) 🍪
+It is built with React and Bootstrap and it stores the players progress in the browsers cookies.
+It's a cookie clicker game, what did you expect? 😉🍪

 ## How to play